paulohscwb/polyhedra2/fractalarchimedean/README.md

  <hr>
 <h4>31.
 Menger's Cross - Jerusalem: Truncated cuboctahedron v1</h4>
 <a href="vr/FractalTruncatedCuboctahedron2.htm" target="_blank" title="3D model" class="fotoA"><img src="ar/61A.png" class="foto" alt="Truncated cuboctahedron - Menger's cross Jerusalem"></a><img src="ar/61.png" class="qr">
- <br><br>Consider a fractal truncated cuboctahedron.
+ <br><br>Consider a truncated cuboctahedron.
 We can increase the edge sizes of the corner truncated cuboctahedrons and decrease the edge sizes of the intermediate truncated cuboctahedrons to reveal a cross.
 In this version, we have 8 homothetic truncated cuboctahedrons with an aspect ratio of &#8534; and 12 homothetic truncated cuboctahedrons with a proportion of &#8533;.
 <a href="ra8.html" class="raAR" title="Augmented reality" target="_blank"></a>
 <hr>
 <h4>32.
 Menger's Cross - Jerusalem: Truncated cuboctahedron v2</h4>
 <a href="vr/FractalTruncatedCuboctahedron3.htm" target="_blank" title="3D model" class="fotoA"><img src="ar/62A.png" class="foto" alt="Truncated cuboctahedron - Menger's cross Jerusalem"></a><img src="ar/62.png" class="qr">
- <br><br>Consider a fractal truncated cuboctahedron.
+ <br><br>Consider a truncated cuboctahedron.
 We can increase the edge sizes of the corner truncated cuboctahedrons and decrease the edge sizes of the intermediate truncated cuboctahedrons to reveal a cross.
 In this version, we have 8 homothetic truncated cuboctahedrons with an aspect ratio of &#8730;2 - 1 and 12 homothetic truncated cuboctahedrons with a proportion of (&#8730;2 - 1)&#xb2;.
  <a href="ra8a.html" class="raAR" title="Augmented reality" target="_blank"></a>
 <hr>
 <h4>33.
 Mosely snowflake: Truncated cuboctahedron</h4>